 While approximately 80% of your needs will be met with an out-of-the-box solution, roughly 20% will need to be customized to your enterprise.
 Align yourself with a software vendor that is equipped to fulfill those needs both now and moving forward.

 We were surprised to find that software price came in at #7 on the list of attributes influencing which solution our clients chose.
 While cost is always a factor, what many found more important was the ability to pick and choose which modules to implement.

 Many software vendors require their customers to purchase software packages that include modules that might never be used.
 Not only do these packages come with a hefty price tag, they deliver a tool that is too complex.
 These complexities create frustration with the workforce, forcing them to abandon the platform before ever having an opportunity to fully realize its benefits.
 Beware of bundling and seek out a modular system, which can change with your existing needs.

-Much like designing a home, your workplace management tool must be designed with the end user in mind.
+Much like designing a home, your workplace management tool must be designed with the end user in mind from your IT department to your marketing team to the C-level suite.
 While each organization’s needs are unique to their industry, size, clientele, and goals, there are certain basic requirements necessary to realize a return on your investment.
 You can’t invest in a solution that isn’t intuitive and easy to use, any more than you can live in a house without doors and windows.
 Consider the above properties when evaluating your options for your new workplace management software solution.